Undergraduate Summer Research Awards

 • An external applicant (from another University) can apply for an USRA at Western University.
 The applicant applies through Western, needs to meet the USRA criteria, as well as any Engineering specific criteria.
 The applicant must upload an official transcript and university legend with their application.
 Please note that NSERC has discontinued any travel allowances they used to provide.

-CBE Lauren Flynn lauren.flynn@uwo.ca Development of cell-based therapies applying cell-instructive biomaterials to harness the pro-regenerative capacity of human adipose-derived stromal cells (ASCs) and/or human peripheral blood-derived monocytes (hPBMs) for applications in vascular regeneration and wound healing.
+CBE Lauren Flynn lauren.flynn@uwo.ca Design of cell-based therapies harnessing cell-instructive biomaterials derived from the extracellular matrix to guide vascular regeneration and wound healing.

 CEE Bing Li bing.li@uwo.ca Statistical and machine learning analysis of earthquakes induced by geologic carbon storage